-The product represents a change of direction for Oracle considering that just five months ago the company was playing down NoSQL.
+The product represents a change in direction for Oracle, considering that just five months ago the company was playing down NoSQL.
 In a 15-page whitepaper released in May titled Debunking the NoSQL Hype, Oracle went into considerable detail to explain why it thought that NoSQL was not ready for primetime.

 The paper concludes with a warning to companies to stay away from the technology.
 "Go for the tried and true path.
 Don't be risking your data on NoSQL databases," the Oracle whitepaper stated.

 Not surprisingly, Oracle's about-face this week elicited some wry comments from at least one vendor of NoSQL database technology.
 In a blog post, Billy Bosworth, the CEO of DataStax, a company that supports the Cassandra NoSQL database, noted that it's hard to imagine that Oracle genuinely believed NoSQL databases were not viable for the enterprise.